danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

   service: name=postgresql state=restarted
 {% endhighlight %}

-Now we have reconfigured postgres to allow local user to login we need to create a user and a database.
-First, we'll add some variables which contains the details we want to use for the new user.
-Add the following to `provision/setup/vars/main.yml`.
+Now we have reconfigured PostgreSQL to allow local user to login we need to create a user and a database.
+First, we'll add some variables which contain the details we want to use for the new user.
+Add the following to `provision/setup/vars/main.yml`:

 {% highlight yaml %}
 db_name: django_app